Alycia Parks: 2022: Breakthrough, first top-10 win & doubles title, top 75

-2023: First WTA title & top-5 win, top 50 in singles & doubles
+2023: First singles title & top-5 win, top 40, WTA 1000 doubles title

-As the top seed in the qualifying draw at the 2023 Australian Open, she lost in the second round to Sára Bejlek.

-At the same tournament Parks reached the third round in doubles on her debut at this Major, partnering with Oksana Kalashnikova.
-They lost to eventual champions, Barbora Krejčíková and Katerina Siniaková.
+As the top seed in the qualifying draw at the 2023 Australian Open, Parks lost in the second round to Sára Bejlek.
+At the same tournament, Parks reached the third round in doubles on her debut at this major, partnering with Oksana Kalashnikova, losing to eventual champions, Barbora Krejčíková and Katerina Siniaková.

-At the Lyon Open she reached her first WTA semifinal defeating Julia Grabher, fourth seeded Petra Martić and seventh seeded Danka Kovinić.
-She defeated Maryna Zanevska to reach her first WTA final.
-Next she defeated top seed Caroline Garcia, recording her first top-5 win, to claim her maiden WTA title.
-As a result she moved to a new career-high in singles of No. 50 on 27 February 2023.
+At the Lyon Open she reached her first WTA semifinal defeating Julia Grabher, fourth seed Petra Martić and seventh seeded Danka Kovinić.
+She defeated Maryna Zanevska to reach her first WTA Tour final.
+Next, she defeated top seed Caroline Garcia, recording her first top-5 win, to claim her maiden career title.
+As a result, she moved to new career-highs in the top 50, in doubles of No. 43 on 13 February 2023, and in singles of No. 50 on 27 February 2023.